CU-SRL/docs/src/avionics/software/devnotes.md

 ## Buffers

-An important aspecto to note about the linux communication drivers provided by Fprime is that they take Fprime Buffers as inputs, as opposed to standard buffers made in C. Using Fprime Buffers is a three step process: allocating out the required space, serializing it with the relevant data, then deallocating said memory.
+An important aspect to note about the linux communication drivers provided by Fprime is that they take Fprime Buffers as inputs, as opposed to standard buffers made in C. Using Fprime Buffers is a three step process: allocating out the required space, serializing it with the relevant data, then deallocating said memory.
 A more in depth explanation on this process can be found  [here](https://nasa.github.io/fprime/UsersGuide/best/dynamic-memory.html).

 ## Toplogies